diademiemi/homelab_v1/README.md

 I have encrypted my personal values with Ansible Vault and left them out of this repository.

 In `host_vars/localhost/main.yml`, change `letsencrypt_directory` to `https://acme-v02.api.letsencrypt.org/directory` to get a trusted SSL certificate.

+## License

+The files used to deploy my homelab are licensed under the [MIT License](./LICENSE).
+I encourage you to take inspiration from my setup and learn wonderful tools like Ansible, Terraform and Kubernetes.